lucylow/salty-wet-man/README.md

   * **Geometric grouping algorithms** - matching view to collection of images of an object
   * Make hypothesis object present, and an estimate of appearance via **future vector from compressed image**
   * Minimum distance classifer to match feature vectors

 ---

+## NSFW Object Recognition: Detection, and Segmentation &#x1F499;

+* Object Image Segmentation
+  * Group together pixels
+  * Normalized cut
+* Input image each pixel with a category label
+* For every pixel: Check is th pixel a [skin or not-skin]
+* Training data for this - super expensive - need to find images with every pixel labeled

+---

+## NSFW Object Recognition: Image Cropping &#x1F499;
+* How would salty-wet-man choose the image crops?
+* Brute force - sliding window approach (bad)
+* Region proposals
+  * Normal computer vision method(not deep learning)
+  * Looks for edges, and draw boxes around them
+* Region detection without proposals
+  * YOLO - You only look once
+  * SSD - Single shot detector

+---